antoniou79/scummvm-android/README.md

 - The output APK will be created as ScummVM-debug.apk in the current folder.
 Make sure to move or copy this file elsewhere before running "make clean" and starting to build for another architecture.

 TODO:
-- Test adding support for more third party libraries (eg. OpenSSL, also: more updated libraries, faad2 (2.9.0), text to speech support)
 - Cleaner cross-compiling for arm-v7a
+- Test adding support for more third party libraries (eg. more updated libraries, faad2 (2.9.0))
+- Test with text to speech support for Android (Google text to speech: https://play.google.com/store/apps/details?id=com.google.android.tts&hl=en_US)
 - Consider moving all cross-compiled 3rd party libraries in separate folders outside the standalone NDK toolchains
-- Organize the files better in a folder structure
 - Test possible transition to building with gradle without losing minimum API support
 - Create another Dockerfile and script assets for the setup to build the old Android SDL port (uses SDL 1.2)
 - Create another Dockerfile and script assets for the setup to build the non-SDL port with the most recent version of NDK (this will probably result to the loss of supported older devices)